 Frederick Douglass: “The Meaning of July Fourth for the Negro” (July 5, 1852)

-“The Meaning of July Fourth for the Negro,” a speech given by Frederick Douglass in Rochester, NY on July 5, 1852, is read by Danny Glover.
+“The Meaning of July Fourth for the Negro,” a speech given by Frederick Douglass in Rochester, New York on July 5, 1852, is read by Danny Glover.

 In this famous speech, Douglass says: